mauriciosoares/core.js/README.md

 Every 5 seconds, this module notifies everything that is listening to `new-tweet` that something has happened.
 If nothing is listening to it, than nothing happens.

-Our `tweet-list` is gonna listen to this notifications.
+Our `tweet-list` is going to listen for this notifications.

 ```js
 Core.register('tweet-list', function(sandbox) {